ratbastard

 THOMAS 'SHENGAR' BANTA - BASS/ WESLEY M. DODSON JR. - GUITAR, BACKING VOCAL/ JAN MUNDORFF - VOCAL/ JEFF HILL - GUITAR/ GARY THOMPSON - DRUMS/ RECORDED AT STUDIO M.B.R.
 MONTGOMERY, TEXAS SEPTEMBER 1995

 SoundClick artist ratbastard presents "ratbastard - 01.
-Intro", a remarkable release in the Alternative Metal genre.
+Intro", an outstanding release in the Alternative Metal genre.
 The track carries an emotional weight that lingers well after it ends.
-This is a remarkable offering in this genre from this independent artist. "ratbastard - 01.
-Intro" has peaked at #16 in the Alternative Metal category on SoundClick. ratbastard continues to build an Alternative Metal catalog on SoundClick, one of the longest-running platforms for independent artists.
+The track delivers a memorable listening experience in this genre, and effortlessly connects with the listener. "ratbastard - 01.
+Intro" has peaked at #16 in the Alternative Metal category on SoundClick. "ratbastard - 01.
+Intro" brings the energy of Wes Dodson, Wesleymdodsonjr and The Rat Bastard to your project — license this type beat with a royalty-free Creative Commons license on SoundClick.

 THOMAS 'SHENGAR' BANTA - BASS/ WESLEY M. DODSON JR. - GUITAR, BACKING VOCAL/ JAN MUNDORFF - VOCAL/ JEFF HILL - GUITAR/ GARY THOMPSON - DRUMS/ RECORDED AT STUDIO M.B.R.
 MONTGOMERY, TEXAS SEPTEMBER 1995

 "ratbastard - 02.
 Jefekep?" is an Alternative Metal track by ratbastard on SoundClick.
 The production choices feel intentional, giving the track a distinct character.
 The arrangement unfolds with a natural ease, guiding the listener through a more immersive experience.
 It has reached the top 10 on the SoundClick Alternative Metal chart, peaking at #10.
-Explore the full ratbastard catalog on SoundClick and discover more Alternative Metal music from independent creators.
+Producers searching for that Wes Dodson, Wesleymdodsonjr and The Rat Bastard sound will find type-beat "ratbastard - 02.
+Jefekep?" ready to license for free — with a royalty-free Creative Commons license on SoundClick.

 "ratbastard - 03.
 Flying Low (Bonus Track)" is an Alternative Metal track by ratbastard on SoundClick.
 The track showcases ratbastard's instinct for crafting memorable music.
-This is a remarkable offering in this genre from this independent artist.
-It has charted at #25 on the SoundClick Alternative Metal chart. "ratbastard - 03.
-Flying Low (Bonus Track)" is part of the ratbastard catalog on SoundClick, where independent artists connect with a global audience.
+For fans of alternative metal, this one is worth the listen.
+It has charted at #25 on the SoundClick Alternative Metal chart.
+Looking for an alternative metal type-beat track to license for free? "ratbastard - 03.
+Flying Low (Bonus Track)" by ratbastard is exclusively available on SoundClick with a royalty-free Creative Commons license.

 THOMAS 'SHENGAR' BANTA - BASS/ WESLEY M. DODSON JR. - GUITAR, BACKING VOCAL/ JAN MUNDORFF - VOCAL/ JEFF HILL - GUITAR/ GARY THOMPSON - DRUMS/ RECORDED AT STUDIO M.B.R.
 MONTGOMERY, TEXAS SEPTEMBER 1995

 "ratbastard - 04.
 The Secret Game" is an Alternative Metal track by ratbastard on SoundClick.
 It is the kind of track that finds the right moment to make itself heard.
-The track delivers a memorable listening experience in this genre, and effortlessly connects with the listener.
-It has charted at #25 on the SoundClick Alternative Metal chart. "ratbastard - 04.
-The Secret Game" is part of the ratbastard catalog on SoundClick, where independent artists connect with a global audience.
+The production choices here reflect a genuine understanding of what makes alternative metal work.
+It has charted at #25 on the SoundClick Alternative Metal chart.
+Looking for music inspired by Wes Dodson, Wesleymdodsonjr and The Rat Bastard?
+Get this ratbastard type-beat track with an exclusive royalty-free Creative Commons license through SoundClick.

 THOMAS 'SHENGAR' BANTA - BASS/ WESLEY M. DODSON JR. - GUITAR, BACKING VOCAL/ JAN MUNDORFF - VOCAL/ JEFF HILL - GUITAR/ GARY THOMPSON - DRUMS/ RECORDED AT STUDIO M.B.R.
 MONTGOMERY, TEXAS SEPTEMBER 1995